Ramanbansal2004/Vectora/README.md

-# VectorShift Frontend Technical Assessment
+# Vectora

 ## Assignment Overview

-This repository contains the solution to the **VectorShift Frontend Technical Assessment**.
+This repository contains **Vectora**.
 The project consists of a frontend built using **React** and a backend implemented with **FastAPI**.
 The goal of this project is to create a flexible and reusable node abstraction, enhance the styling, improve the text node logic, and integrate the frontend with the backend for pipeline submission.

 ## Project Structure